vincehsanchez/project3-music-app/README.md

   helped us show genre distribution and show count per venue to the user for the December 2023
 - D3:

-  Javascript library that allowed us to call our json file from github to show our data on website
+  JavaScript library that allowed us to call our json file from github to show our data on website
 - Github:

   allowed a space to store/hold, non-locally, our json files to be used as json objects